bradleywb426/Stock-Analysis/README.md

 Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 ## 2017 Stock Performance
+-Overall good performance, most stocks were in the green

 ## 2018 Stock Performance
+-Overall poor performance, most stocks were in the red

 ## Code Execution Time
+-Refactored code was faster by X amount

 # Summary

 Summary: In a summary statement, address the following questions.

 -What are the advantages or disadvantages of refactoring code?
+  - ADV: simpifies and speeds code

 -How do these pros and cons apply to refactoring the original VBA script?